-In his time as the head man, he has transformed Lafayette into a consistent championship contender.
-From 2004 through 2009, Lafayette spent time in the Top 25 each season and was the only Patriot League program to boast a winning record in every regular season during that span.
+In his time as the head man, Tavani has transformed Lafayette into a consistent championship contender.
+From 2004 through 2009, Lafayette spent time in the Top 25 each season and was the only Patriot League program with a winning record in every regular season during that span.

 During that run, Lafayette boasted a 26-10 Patriot League record.
 Lafayette won three consecutive Patriot League championships from 2004 to 2006 and finished a game out of the title hunt in 2009.
 In that 2009 season, Lafayette was 8-3 with two losses to Top 25 opponents while holding a 4-0 record vs. Ivy League foes for the first time in program history.

-In addition to Patriot League championships and NCAA Playoff appearances, Lafayette has taken care of business close to home, beating its cross-valley rival Lehigh four of the last seven times in College Football's Most Played Rivalry.
+In addition to Patriot League championships and NCAA Playoff appearances, Lafayette has taken care of business in the Lafayette-Lehigh rivalry.
 The win in 2007 at Lehigh allowed the Class of 2008 to leave College Hill without ever having lost to its archrival, a feat not achieved since the Class of 1950.

-Tavani has been a part of six Patriot League titles, helping guide the Leopards to crowns as an assistant coach in 1988, 1992 and 1994, to go with the last three championships as head coach.
+Tavani has been a part of seven Patriot League titles, helping guide the Leopards to crowns as an assistant coach in 1988, 1992 and 1994, to go with the last four championships as head coach.